TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-Apparently, the website is making a request to `http://static/js/lib.js?utm_source=http://internal-proxy.local`.
+Apparently, the website is making a request to `/static/js/lib.js`, passing the `utm_source` parameter with the value `http://internal-proxy.local`

-Next step is to discover where the website is looking for the `utm_source` parameter value `(http://internal-proxy.local)`.
+Next step is to discover where the website is looking for the `utm_source` value.

 There are several possibilities, but trying to control this value with a header like `X-Forwarded-Host` makes more sense to me.